developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 In JavaScript, both objects and Maps are used to store collections of key-value pairs. but their are few diffrences.

-1. Oject allow only string and number as key but in map we can use any datetype as key.
+1. An object allows only strings and numbers as keys, but in the map, we can use any data type as a key.
-2. Order of key in object is unordered but Map maintains order.
+2. The order of keys in the object is unordered, but the Map maintains order.
-3. Object is slower for frequent addition or delition of data as compare to Map
+3. Object is slower for frequent addition or deletion of data as compared to Map
-4. for stuctured data like JSON we can use Object and for large data lookup we can use Map (eg. cashing and lookup tables)
+4. For structured data like JSON, we can use Object, and for large data lookup, we can use Map (eg, caching and lookup tables)

 ## 🚀 What is function composition? ✅